Spain's 2nd tier may be decided by the courts after outbreak - WHIZ News

-MADRID (AP) — After a small outbreak of coronavirus cases threw Spain’s second division into chaos, it could be up to the courts to decide who gets promoted or relegated.
+MADRID (AP) — After a small outbreak of coronavirus cases threw Spain’s second division into chaos, the courts could end up deciding who gets promoted or relegated.

-Deportivo La Coruña was demoted to the third division on Monday even though it couldn’t play its final-round match against Fuenlabrada because some Fuenlabrada players tested positive for COVID-19 just hours before the match.
+Deportivo La Coruña was demoted to the third division on Monday even though it couldn’t play its final-round match against Fuenlabrada because some Fuenlabrada players tested positive for COVID-19 just hours beforehand.

 Deportivo, the 2000 Spanish league champion and a two-time Copa del Rey winner, is threatening legal action to try to stay in the second tier.

-“It was a mistake,” Deportivo president Fernando Vidal said.
+“It was a mistake,” Deportivo president Fernando Vidal said of their demotion.
 “It was a complete adulteration of the competition because in the last two rounds every significant match has to be played at the same time.
 What happened was very serious.
 We will do whatever is needed.
 I don’t consider the club has been relegated.”

-Deportivo – and several other clubs – wanted all matches to be postponed but the Spanish league, along with the Spanish soccer federation and the nation’s sports council, decided to suspend only the match affected by the outbreak.
+Deportivo – and other clubs – wanted all matches to be postponed but the Spanish league, along with the Spanish soccer federation and the nation’s sports council, suspended only the match affected by the outbreak.
 They said it was “the solution that best protected the health of players and the overall integrity of the competition.”

+Spanish league president Javier Tebas said on Tuesday that suspending the entire round would have jeopardized the league even more as it would be harder to keep players from all teams fit and protected from the risk of infection.

+He said the final round would not be repeated, and dismissed the possibility of adding clubs to the second division next season so Deportivo could avoid demotion.

 Among the clubs also considering legal action were Elche, Rayo Vallecano and Numancia.